amux-tech/Java-Mastery/3_data_types/module1.md

 ### Reference types

-Reference types store a reference, which is like an address or pointer to an object stored elsewhere in memory.
+These store a reference to an object.

 Examples: